hphelion/documentation/devplatform/stackato/user/services/data-services.html.md

 #### Using helion run[](#id2 "Permalink to this headline")

-To import a MySQL database, use the `helion dbshell`{.docutils .literal} command:
+To import a MySQL database, use the `helion dbshell` command:

     $ helion dbshell [application name] [service name] < dumpfile.sql